by John W. Ritenbaugh (1932-2023)

 A Singular Fruit

 A final factor to consider is that Paul names nine qualities.
 This divides neatly into three general groups, each consisting of three qualities.
-Of course, we can expect some overlapping of application between the groups, but generally the first group—love, joy and peace—portrays a Christian's mind in its most general aspect with special emphasis on one's relationship with God.
-The second group—longsuffering (patience), kindness and goodness—contains social virtues relating to our thoughts and actions toward fellow man.
-The final group—faithfulness (fidelity), gentleness and self-control—reveals how a Christian should be in himself with overtones of his spiritual and moral reliability.
+Of course, we can expect some overlapping of application between the groups.
+Generally, however:

 Each of these virtues is a quality we should greatly desire, for without them, we cannot rightly reflect the mind and way of God.
 The fruit of the Spirit reflects the virtues God would manifest before mankind.
-Indeed, when Jesus became a man, it was by his life He glorified our Father in heaven.
+Indeed, when Jesus became a man, it was by His life that He glorified our Father in heaven.
 God, of course, is far more than this brief listing describes.
-But seeking first the Kingdom of God and His righteousness through yielding to His Word will produce these characteristics of God in us.
+But seeking first the Kingdom of God and His righteousness (Matthew 6:33) through yielding to His Word will produce these characteristics of God in us.
 Then, as we become like Christ, we will, like Him, glorify God.